-An institution is expected to fulfil the compliance function at least annually.
-The intensity of the implementation of the audit function must be tailored to the risk profile of the institution.
-If there are indications that the compliance function is not functioning properly, this may justify more frequent use of the audit function.
+justify more frequent use of the audit function.
 For institutions that have an audit function on other grounds, there is the possibility of including Wwft obligations in their audits.

-In practice, partnerships often exist between, for example, accountants and tax consultants or civil-law notaries and tax consultants.
+In practice, partnerships often exist between, for example, civil-law notaries and lawyers or civil-law notaries and tax consultants.
 If the partnership has a workforce of 50 employees or more, a compliance and audit function is mandatory.

 Given the nature of the business, a compliance and audit function may also be mandatory at institutions with fewer than 50 employees.
 If an institution's risk policy shows that more than 75% of its customers or transactions have a high-risk profile, the institution is required to set up a compliance and audit function.
-This may be the case if a small tax advisory firm advises object companies from the trust sector or prepares tax returns for them.
+An example would be a small civil-law notary firm that primarily deals with the incorporation of companies or the transfer of shares for customers on behalf of trust offices.
 This is not expected to occur frequently in practice.